Garlic Toast Pizzas

 Tilapia with Corn Salsa

-My family loves fish, and this super fast dish is very popular at my house.
-Though it tastes as if it takes a long time, it cooks in minutes under the broiler.
-We like it garnished with lemon wedges and served with couscous on the side. —Brenda Coffey, Singer Island, Florida
+My family loves fish, and this quick and tasty dish is very popular at my house.
+Though it tastes like it takes a long time, it cooks in minutes under the broiler.
+We enjoy it with lemon wedges with couscous on the side. —Brenda Coffey, Singer Island, Florida

 Korean Beef and Rice

-A friend raved about Korean recipes for bulgogi—beef cooked in soy sauce and ginger—so I tried it.
+A friend raved about Korean bulgogi, which is beef cooked in soy sauce and ginger, so I tried it.
 It's delicious!
-Dazzle the table with this tasty version of Korean beef and rice. —Betsy King, Duluth, Minnesota
+You'll dazzle the table with this tasty version of Korean beef and rice. —Elizabeth King, Duluth, Minnesota

 Cream of Cauliflower Soup